 Our center provides patients with advanced surgery options, drug and radiation therapy services, newly developed treatments, clinical trials and other complementary therapies.
 Treatment options can include radiation, hormone therapy, chemotherapy, clinical trials and minimally invasive surgery (MIS) techniques including laparoscopic surgery, vaginal surgery and the robot-assisted da Vinci Surgical System.
 Beside the most current medical treatments, our patients are given access to nutritionists, counselors, pain specialists, palliative care services and support groups.

 - Why we do it

 When fighting cancer, a close network of family and friends can offer great support.
 Similarly, a close network of oncologists and physicians can provide the finest care.
-Medicine continues to evolve and at UF Health Cancer Center at Orlando Health, we use every available resource to defeat cancer.
+Medicine continues to evolve at UF Health Cancer Center at Orlando Health where we are inspiring hope through extraordinary care.

 Our team of specialists will invest all of their resources and efforts into discovering the best technologies, research and treatments for cancer to ensure that you and your family are always presented with the best possible procedures available; because they care.
 They are devoted to their cause and their patients, individually.

 You matter to us, which is why we personalize your treatment to cater to you, your lifestyle and your future.
 From cancer screening and prevention to diagnosis and treatment, we are here for you and your loved ones.